arturcarvalho/tutorial-1/README.md

 }
 ```

 What's `ContactInput`?
-Redwood follows the Apollo recommendation of using [Input Types](https://graphql.org/graphql-js/mutations-and-input-types/) in mutations rather than listing out each and every field that can be set.
+Redwood follows the GraphQL recommendation of using [Input Types](https://graphql.org/graphql-js/mutations-and-input-types/) in mutations rather than listing out each and every field that can be set.

 > Redwood assumes your code won't try to set a value on any field named `id` or `createdAt` so it left those out of the `ContactInput` type, but if your database allowed either of those to be set manually you can update `ContactInput` and add them.

-Since all of the DB columns were required in the schema.prisma file they are marked as required here (the `!` suffix on the datatype).
+Since all of the DB columns were required in the `schema.prisma` file they are marked as required here (the `!` suffix on the datatype).

-> Remember: schema.prisma requires an extra `?` character when a field is _not_ required, Apollo requires an extra `!` when a field _is_ required.
+> Remember: `schema.prisma` requires an extra `?` character when a field is _not_ required, GraphQL's SDL requires an extra `!` when a field _is_ required.

 As described in [Side Quest: How Redwood Deals with Data](#) there are no explict resolvers defined in the SDL file.
 Redwood follows a simple naming convention—each field listed in the `Query` and `Mutation` types map to a function with the same name in the `services` file with the same name as the `sdl` file (`api/src/graphqal/contacts.sdl.js -> api/src/services/contacts.js`)